 Northwestern University is a good option for students pursuing a Human Resource Management degree.
 In addition to its bachelor's programs, Northwestern University offers graduate degrees in Human Resources.
 Northwestern University has one of the largest student bodies in Illinois.

 Student success after graduation is significant at Northwestern University, and graduates typically leave the university with total debt far lower than the national average.
 Score higher than 32 on the ACT?
 That's above the average applicant score, so you have a good chance of getting in.
 Learn more about what campus life at Northwestern U is really like by seeing a few campus videos.

 University of Richmond is among your top options if you want to study Human Resource Management.
 Human resources majors from University of Richmond get a earnings boost of around 10.8% above the typical income of human resource management graduates.
 The location in a major city is great for scholars seeking out considerable opportunities for social networking, adventure, and exploration.

 It's hard to find a better school than Washington University in St Louis if you wish to pursue Human Resource Management as a major.
-Washington University in St Louis human resource management students earn 18.6% more than the typical human resources grad.
+Students who graduate from the human resources program earn around $45,598 for their early career and $76,193 in their mid career.
 Washington University in St Louis is located in the suburban region of Saint Louis, Missouri, near to shops and other entertainment.

 Every student pursuing a degree in Human Resource Management needs to look into University of San Francisco.
-University of San Francisco offers graduate degrees in human resources for those interested in an advanced degree.
+University of San Francisco human resource management students make 23.4% more than the typical human resources student.
 The setting in a significant city is great for young people trying to find adequate chances for social networking, experience, and exploration.